AdaMerging: Adaptive Model Merging for Multi-Task Learning: Methodology

 \textbf{Optimization Objective}: Based on the above verification, we take entropy minimization as the optimization proxy goal of the model merging coefficient in our AdaMerging/AdaMerging++.
 For example, the optimization form of the merging coefficient in Task-wise AdaMerging is:

 where $\mathcal{B}_k$ represents a batch of unlabeled test samples sampled in task $k$.
 The coefficient $\{\lambda_k\}_{k=1}^K$ can be updated iteratively by obtaining the gradient through backpropagation.
 This is trivial with automatic differentiation tools like Pytorch~\citep{pytorch}.
+It should be emphasized that, on the one hand, we do not need all test data to be available.
+Even if only $ 0.1\%$ or $ 1\%$ of unlabeled tests are available, our method can have significant performance improvements.
+On the other hand, our extra training time is also very cheap.
+These results are presented in the appendix.